shimidokixd/list-of-windows-iso/README.md

 Windows 11 24H2 from files.rg-adguard.net - https://files.rg-adguard.net/language/5cb45d32-e302-4fd4-e235-55664af1b3aa
 ## Windows 10
 > [!WARNING]
-> After October 14, 2025, Windows 10 will no longer receive free software updates, technical support, or security fixes.
-This means your PC will be more vulnerable to security threats and malware (this doesn't apply to the LTSC-editions).
+> Aftet October 14, 2025, Windows 10 will no longer receive free software updates, technical support, or security fixes.
+This means your PC will be more vulnerable to security threats and malware (this doesn't apply to the LTSC-editions, which support ends at 2032).
 ### Offical
 **Official download page - https://www.microsoft.com/en-us/software-download/windows10**